-Prior to lodging a grant application, professional advice must be sought from a Heritage Adviser (either via Heritage SA, local councils, or privately).
+Professional heritage advice must be sought prior to lodging a grant application (either via Heritage SA, local councils, or privately).
 Please attach this advice to your application.
-This can be as simple as the email advice received from a heritage professional, contractor or Heritage Conservation Officer.
-Heritage Conservation Officers, Heritage SA will not be responsible for administering contracts or managing contractors.
+This can be as simple as the email advice received from a heritage professional, recognised heritage contractor, conservator or Heritage Officer, Heritage SA.
+Advice from Heritage South Australian is available at no cost.
+Heritage SA will not be responsible for administering contracts or managing contractors.